-The Eta Aquariids are reasonably consistent from one year to the next in terms of meteor counts.
-However, the current orbit of Halley’s Comet is too far from Earth to produce rich displays.
-As a result, during its week of peak activity this year just 1 meteor per minute is the best that we can expect from this shower.
+The Eta Aquarid meteor shower are a Halley’s Comet associated meteor shower.
+It is also reasonably consistent from one year to the next in terms of meteor counts.
+However, in 2019, the orbit of Halley’s Comet was too far from Earth to produce rich displays.
+As a result, during its week of peak activity, just 1 meteor per minute was the best viewers could see from this shower.
 And even then only under dark skies from mid-northern latitudes.

-Nonetheless, the 2013 Eta Aquariids produced a significantly richer display than usual.
-This is thought to be a result of a very old dust trail left behind by Halley’s Comet that had somehow become trapped into an orbital resonance with Jupiter.
+Nonetheless, the 2013 Eta Aquarid meteor shower produced a significantly richer display than usual.
+This is thought to be a result of a very old dust trail left behind by Halley’s Comet that had somehow become trapped in an orbital resonance with Jupiter.
 On this occasion, the Eta Aquariids produced about 135 meteors per hour.
 However, it is not certain when, or if this display will repeat itself to the same extent.

 - Radiant: Constellation Capricornus